Louis Filler

-Louis Filler (August 27, 1911 – December 22, 1998) was a Russian Empire-born American teacher and a widely published scholar specializing in American studies.
+Louis Filler (August 27, 1911 – December 22, 1998) was a Russian-born American teacher and a widely published scholar specializing in American studies.

-He was born in Dubossary, in the Kherson Governorate of the Russian Empire, to Jewish parents, and emigrated to the United States in 1914.
+He was born in Dubăsari, in the Kherson Governorate of the Russian Empire (now in Moldova), to Jewish parents, and emigrated to the United States in 1914.
 Raised in Philadelphia, Filler attended Central High School.
 He received his bachelor's degree from Temple University in 1934, and his master's degree (1941) and doctorate (1943) from Columbia University.